 I don’t foresee insurmountable financial obstacles to paradise engineering.
 For one of the beauties of genome reform is that it’s cheap.
 Like computer power, the cost of genome sequencing and editing is crashing.
 Ubiquitous genome-editing will be highly cost-effective.
 Consider the global economic burden of depressive disorders.
 Likewise, tunable synthetic gene drives will save money by eradicating vector-borne disease in humans and non-humans alike.
 Compare scarce status goods, where the price can only rise.
 Mercifully, the source code for substrates of bliss won’t need to be rationed.
 True, pilot studies of self-contained blissful artificial biospheres will be pricey.
 Teething problems will need ironing out.
 But with the aid of artificial intelligence, nanotechnology and robotics, even a pan-species welfare state won't be prohibitively expensive.
 Later this century and beyond, every cubic metre of the planet will be readily accessible to surveillance, micromanagement and control.
 For sure, such Orwellian language can set alarm-bells ringing.
 But non-human animals are akin to toddlers; their lives don’t raise the same privacy issues as the affairs of mature humans.

 By contrast, the political obstacles to genome reform continue to daunt me.
 I have fantasies about a Greta Thunberg haranguing the UN to live up to its statutory obligations to promote health via the WHO.
 Sadly, they are fantasies, not an active lobbying campaign.
 Despite such short-term political pessimism, I incline to a (bio)technological determinism.
 In the wake of the post-Darwinian transition, the replacement of the biology of suffering with life-based gradients of bliss will seem as crushingly inevitable as pain-free surgery does now.
 We already know a biohappiness revolution is technically feasible: blueprints exist.
 So eventually, a biohappiness revolution will come to pass.
 Tentatively, I subscribe to a version of the convergence hypothesis.
-The pain-pleasure axis discloses the world’s inbuilt metric of (dis)value.
+[By way of contrast, see the Orthogonality Thesis] The pain-pleasure axis discloses the world’s inbuilt metric of (dis)value.
 Posthuman superintelligences won’t entertain a false theory of personal identity.
 Therefore our successors won’t keep happiness just for themselves.
-There are technical reasons for believing that the future of our light-cone is blissful.
+There are t echnical reasons for believing that the future of our light-cone is blissful.

 CS: How do you see the future of philosophy?